cqs-data61/DeepTaster/README.md

 Training victim/suspect models need GPU and lots of time.
 You can freely use pre-trained models in [Google Drive](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3).
 You can download models.zip from the [Google Drive](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3), unzip that file, and put them into the *models* folder or **can simply run *model.ipynb***.

-If you want to generate your own models, train nine models for each dataset and architecture using *train.ipynb*.

 #### Step 2: DFT images Generation

 Run *DFTimageGeneration.ipynb*